-A general interest rate hike cycle may impact on the aggregate demand from all sectors, which may in turn affect the businesses of the Group.
+Inflation has soared to multidecade highs, prompting central banks across the world to simultaneously hike interest rates.
+The interest rate hike cycle has an impact on the aggregate demand from all sectors, which may in turn affect the businesses of the Group.
 While the Group regularly reviews its exposure to interest rate fluctuations and may manage such exposure using hedging instruments, there can be no guarantee that the Group will not be affected by the interest rate exposure.